Child Psychologist: Job Duties, Employment Outlook, and Educational Requirements

 Intervention encompasses a range of treatment approaches, including family therapy and counseling, individual therapy, cognitive therapy and behavior modification in the home or classroom.
 Prevention aims to steer children away from delinquency, substance abuse and teen pregnancy, shield them from prolonged exposure to abusive or neglectful environments and avoid delays in language and cognitive development.

 What Are My Job Prospects?

 Mental health clinics, hospitals, schools and government agencies are possible employers for child psychologists, but you can also establish a private practice.
-The U.S. Bureau of Labor Statistics (BLS) reported that job growth for clinical, counseling and school psychologists could see an 11% increase between 2012-2022, which is about average job growth (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that job growth for clinical, counseling and school psychologists could see a 15% increase between 2018-2028, which is much faster-than-average job growth (www.bls.gov).

 What Education Do I Need?

 You need a doctoral degree in child psychology and a state license to practice as a child psychologist.
 General requirements for licensure include passing the National Psychology Licensing Exam and possibly two years of supervised counseling or clinical experience.

 Doctoral programs examine children as individuals and as products of the social forces exerted by their families, peer groups, communities and culture.
 Normal mental and emotional development, the emergence of abnormal or pathological behavior and methods of treatment are explored from multiple theoretical and clinical perspectives through a combination of academic courses, seminars and field practicums.
 Field practicums will also help you develop your own approach to therapy.
 Courses and seminars are completed in the first 2-3 years of the degree program, with the remainder of the program devoted to researching and writing a dissertation on an original topic in the field.

 What Are Some Related Alternative Careers?